Batu Kawa: Governance

+Demographics

+As of 2025, Batu Kawah has a population of 147,730 people.
+Chinese is the major ethnic group in Batu Kawah with only 39%, followed by Iban (28%), Malays (17.5%), Bidayuh (10.6%), and Orang Ulu (2.4%).

 Geography

+Batu Kawah originally known for the peat soil area.
+This is because there was a large pineapple, peppers, spices, and coconut plantation areas during the late 1970s until mid 1990s.
+At the same time, there is also hornet bee and goat farming activities in the past.
+However, the developments of Batu Kawah New Township (or simply known as MJC Batu Kawah) and most recent development of Pines Square City (also known as Pines Square) has completely transformed the overall Batu Kawah area.

+Developments

-Batu Kawah New Township
+Batu Kawah New Township (MJC Batu Kawah)

 Batu Kawah New Township, affectionately called "MJC" by Kuchingites, is a permanent modern garden city township development in Batu Kawah which provides the comfort and convenience to work, live, shop and play.

-Batu Kawah New Township is a 285-acre integrated self-contained township planned with a whole array of modern facilities and amenities for your comfort.
+Batu Kawah New Township is a 275-acres integrated self-contained township planned with a whole array of modern facilities and amenities for your comfort.
 This city township officially owned by Mudajaya Group Berhad (formerly known as Mudajaya Corporation Berhad).
 Existing public amenities such as RHB Bank, restaurants, pharmacies, bus and taxi stand, police station, post office, 24-hour security assistance center, MJC Community Park, MJC Town Square, MJC Bazaar Square (formerly known as The Piazza MJC), public toilet, and public phone booths that provide convenience, recreation and security assistance to all the residents within this township.

 Apart from that, Batu Kawah New Township also include other facilities such as SJK Chung Hua Sungai Tapang Hilir (a new completed Chinese primary school), SkyVilla Residences (a new residential condominium), Papillon Street Mall (a new modern street mall building), and many more.

+In the near future, a new modern international school (St. Joseph International School) officially set to built inside the MJC Batu Kawah area.